CS-DS-125/125book/py4e_rst/05-iterations.rst

 adding one to the ``count`` as in the previous loop, we add the actual number (3, 41, 12, etc.) to the running total during each loop iteration.
-If you think about the variable ``total``, it contains the “running total of the values so far”.
+If you think about the variable ``total``, it contains the "running total of the values so far".
 So before the loop starts ``total`` is zero because we have not yet seen any values, during the loop ``total`` is the running total, and at the end of the loop ``total`` is the overall total of all the values in the list.